Hendi48/Magicmida/README.md

 # Magicmida

-Magicmida is a Themida auto-unpacker that works on some 32-bit applications.
-Recent releases require Windows Vista or later.
-Some very old targets from 2008-2009 might only run on Windows XP - the last release supporting that is [2023-01-14](https://github.com/Hendi48/Magicmida/releases/tag/2023-01-14).
+Magicmida is a Themida auto unpacker that works on some 32-bit applications.

 Functions:
 * Unpack: Unpacks the binary you select.
 The unpacked binary will be saved with an `U` suffix.